MediaComem/comem-webdev/subjects/js-promises/README.md

 <img src='images/promises-logo.png' />

-> "A promise represents the **eventual result of an asynchronous operation**.
+> A promise represents the **eventual result of an asynchronous operation**.
-> It is a placeholder into which the **successful result value or reason for failure** will materialize."
+> It is a placeholder into which the **successful result value or reason for failure** will materialize.